AaronVenema/regexTutorial/gist.md

 ### Flags
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>
 There are only six flags in regex statements (i or g or m or s or u or y) and they are optional. i makes the search case-insensitive. g looks for all matches. m enables multiline mode. s enables dotail mode. u enables unicode support.
-Finally y enables stick mode searching.
+Finally y enables sticky mode searching.

 ### Grouping and Capturing
 <br> /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/<br>